lfai/proposing-projects/README.md

 ![alt text](https://raw.githubusercontent.com/lfai/artwork/master/lfai/horizontal/color/lfai-color.png)

 # Hosting Projects under the LF AI Foundation
-This repo contains the LF AI Project Proposal Process and Project Lifecycle.
-They explain the process to host new projects in the LF AI Foundation and provide a proposal template.
-Projects may apply to join the LF AI Foundation by completing and submitting the Project Contribution Proposal Template.
-A vote of both the <a href="https://lists.deeplearningfoundation.org/g/tac-general/wiki/Home">Technical Advisory Committee (TAC)</a> and the Governing Board is required for a project to be accepted into the LF AI Foundation.
+This repo contains the <a href="https://github.com/lfai/proposing-projects/blob/master/process%20and%20lifecylce/LF%20AI%20Project%20Process%20and%20Lifecycle%2009032019.pdf">LF AI Project Proposal Process and Lifecycle Document</a> that explains the process to host new projects in the LF AI Foundation.
+It is your starting point to learn the various project stages, the process to follow to propose hosting a new project, the lifecycle of how a project transitions between stages, in addition to the benefits of being an LF AI hosted project.
+This repo also includes a <a href="https://github.com/lfai/proposing-projects/blob/master/proposal-template.adoc">template</a> that we recommend you use when making such a proposal.
+We also make available copies of <a href="https://github.com/lfai/proposing-projects/tree/master/proposals">previous proposals</a> for your referenece.

+For any questions, please contact the LF AI staff via info@lfai.foundation.

 # Incubation Stage Requirements